An Introduction to Andrew ZL2PD

 Division of the Ministry of Transport, a New Zealand government

-interference analysis on air-sea rescue boats to the design and
+interference analysis on air-sea rescue boats for one of the major

-building of extensive high power HF transmitter/receiver systems for
+building an extensive high power HF transmitter/receiver systems for

-Air to Ground communications, and to support long distance weather
+Air to Ground communications, or a long distance weather

-After seven years in that job, I moved on to work on contract in Fiji,
+After seven years in that job, I took up a new job with a multinational company, located in Fiji,

-an island group in the middle of the Pacific, doing a variety of HF,
+an island group also in the South Pacific, doing a variety of HF,

-VHF and UHF projects, and a bit of ham radio in my spare time.
+VHF and UHF projects, and a bit of ham radio stuff in my spare time.
 A few

-years (and a military coup) later, I returned to New Zealand to work
+years later (and after the first of several military coups in Fiji), I returned to New Zealand to work

-for a mobile radio manufacturer for some years.
+for a mobile radio manufacturer for a number of years.

-I led the design team responsible for building many hundreds of radio
+I ended up leading the design team responsible for building many hundreds of radio

-and control systems across the world.
-Following that job, I went on to
+and control systems around the world, and later went on to

 work for a US-based multi-national network operator, designing